Play the ultimate Fantasy Baseball Game featuring exclusive Player Rewards & Benefits

 |by Igor Mello | CBSSports.com|

 2015 outlook: Though Snider took a big step forward last year, his on-again, off-again role prevented him from making a real impact in mixed leagues, keeping him off the radar, most likely, to begin 2015.
-If you draft Snider in an NL-only league, you're doing so with the hope an opening develops for him.
+He may go undrafted in standard mixed leagues as a result, but he's a player to monitor on the waiver wire to begin the year.

 |Upcoming 7 Games|